ashomokdev/demo/README.md

 #### GET localhost:8080/getEmailCount/user1@comeon.com

 ## Known issues
-* Some data not processed in rare edge cases, row was added before startTime.
 * Possible endless recursive call of method if data points to same data.
 Not fixed, processed as is by requirements.
 * Big data not tested, Super real data not tested.
-* Test covered 76% classes, 48% lines.
+* Test covered 76% classes, 33% lines.